Sourav61/Divthree-Starters/README.md

 # Divthree-Starters

-Here in this repository i will be uploading all solutions for problems of codechef contests.
+Here in this repository i will be uploading all solutions for problems of codechef contests in python.